This information is part of the Colgate University catalog, 2023-24.

 - CHEM 385 - Biophysical Chemistry Methods

-- CHEM 481 - Advanced Chemistry Research (Biochemistry majors who participate in Colgate's Bethesda Biomedical Research in the fall of their senior year are exempted from this course.)
+- CHEM 481 - Advanced Chemistry Research (research conducted by biochemistry majors while participating in Colgate's Bethesda Biomedical Research in the fall of their senior year fulfills this requirement.)

 CHEM 482 - Advanced Chemistry Research